Truck Accident Attorney Vero Beach, Florida

 - Continuing education and testing mandates

-- Ensuring drivers are have a proper commercial driving license, or CDL
+- Ensuring drivers have a proper commercial driving license or CDL

 - Provide or ensure proper certifications and training information has been completed

 - Checking the driver’s history for any past tickets, accidents, or criminal convictions for driving under the influence of alcohol or narcotics

 - Completion of federally mandated paperwork, including a valid Department of Transportation medical card